rust-lang/book/second-edition/nostarch/chapter12.md

 With that, all the functionality should be connected and should work.
 Give it a `cargo run` and make sure everything is wired up correctly.

 Whew!
-That was a lot of work, but we've set ourselves up for success in the future.
-Now it's much easier to handle errors, and we've made our code more modular.
+That was a lot of work, but we’ve set ourselves up for success in the future.
+Now it’s much easier to handle errors, and we’ve made our code more modular.
 Almost all of our work will be done in *src/lib.rs* from here on out.

-Let's take advantage of this newfound modularity by doing something that would have been hard with our old code, but is easy with our new code: write some tests!
+Let’s take advantage of this newfound modularity by doing something that would have been hard with our old code, but is easy with our new code: write some tests!

-## Testing the Library's Functionality
+## Testing the Library’s Functionality

-Now that we've extracted the logic into *src/lib.rs* and left all the argument parsing and error handling in *src/main.rs*, it's much easier for us to write tests for the core functionality of our code.
+Now that we’ve extracted the logic into *src/lib.rs* and left all the argument parsing and error handling in *src/main.rs*, it’s much easier for us to write tests for the core functionality of our code.
 We can call our functions directly with various arguments and check return values without having to call our binary from the command line.

-In this section, we're going to follow the Test Driven Development (TDD) process.
+In this section, we’re going to follow the Test Driven Development (TDD) process.
 This is a software development technique that follows this set of
 steps: